genjs1026/iml-js/README.md

             nicely browned.
 ```

-Javascript Parser for IML files.

-IML syntax is described in the README file of the IML project :
+ML syntax is described in the README file of the IML project :
 https://github.com/lchaboud/iml/blob/master/SYNTAX.md

 You can see a complete IML file sample here :